core-wg/core-problem-details/draft-ietf-core-problem-details.md

 # Introduction

-REST response status information such as CoAP {{-coap}} response codes is sometimes not sufficient to convey enough information about an error to be helpful.
+REST response status information such as CoAP response codes ({{Section 5.9 of -coap}}) is sometimes not sufficient to convey enough information about an error to be helpful.
 This specification defines a simple and extensible framework to define CBOR {{-cbor}} data items to suit this purpose.
 It is designed to be reused by REST APIs, which can identify distinct